ericyoungberg/vim/README.md

 1. `cd` into the *.vim* folder and then enter `./install`.
 Just press ENTER through each menu
 2. Run the command `vim +PluginInstall` it did not run on its own

+##Notes

+- Molokai color scheme has been kept in the repo because I modified some of the colors to taste.